HutaJoullach/nextjs-threejs-shoe-dropping-app/README.md

 - Edit, delete shoe functionality.
 - Email modal, func to navbar.

-This code still contains type errors since project in ongoing, so if you fixed any issues on the code, please send me a pull request :-)
+This code still contains type errors since project in ongoing, so if you fixed any issues in the code, please send me a pull request :-)

 <img width="1280" alt="Screen Shot 2023-04-18 at 9 46 12 PM" src="https://user-images.githubusercontent.com/60039508/232783945-a0df655e-4f54-433b-8c5c-393946f7003e.png">